 While Hawaii does not have snakes, there are other threats that you need to look out for.

 The first of these are box jellyfish.
 These are one of the deadliest creatures on the islands, and can sting and shock humans, causing them to die of heart failure or to drown.

 There are also long-spined venomous sea urchins that lurk in the depths of the waters of Hawaii, that can be very painful when touched.
 While they are not deadly, trust us, you will not want to step on one of these, as their spines can break off and become lodged in the body causing a lot of pain and discomfort.

 The waters surrounding the islands also include tiger sharks, which often do not pose a threat to humans, but shark attacks can be fatal, and you will not want to come into contact with one.
 There can also be great white sharks in the waters surrounding the islands.

-There are also four species of poisonous spiders in Hawaii, and countless plants and vines that you should steer clear of.
+There are also four species of venomous spiders in Hawaii, and countless plants and vines that you should steer clear of.
 While there may be no snakes, you should always be wary within the forested and lush areas of Hawaii, as you never know what wildlife may be lurking around you.